 The rise in the legalisation of medical marijuana, however, certainly suggests that health organisations and governments are starting to open their eyes to the possibility.

 CBD for Pain

-CBD oil for pain is growing in popularity, in fact, a variety CBD products are being advocated by many different people and organisations as having pain relieving qualities.
+CBD oil for pain is growing in popularity, in fact, a variety of CBD products are being advocated by many different people and organisations as having pain-relieving qualities.

 CBD, similarly to THC, works with the body’s endocannabinoid system, but it reacts with different cannabinoid receptors, this is why CBD does not have psychoactive properties, meaning it doesn’t get you high.

 It is worth stopping on that point for a while because the fact CBD does not cause a high makes many consumers more comfortable using the product.